smswithoutborders/SMSWithoutBorders-Publisher/docs/grpc.md

 > [!NOTE]
 >
 > Ensure you have generated your authorization URL before using this function.
-> For Gmail and Twitter offline access, use the following recommended
+> Use the following recommended parameters:
-> parameters:
 >
 > ##### Gmail:
 >